 Mu4e is a powerful email client for Emacs.
 It is rather simple to use and having your mail in Emacs is the best thing ever.
-I recently started using mu4e as my email client and it turns out configuring it is a bit of a hassle.
-This post works as a tutorial on setting up mu4e email client for Emacs with mbsync to sync email.
+I recently started using mu4e as my email client, and it turns out configuring it is a bit of a hassle.
+This post works as a guide on setting up mu4e email client for Emacs with mbsync to sync email.

 For Arch Linux: